pepmartinez/keuss/Pipeline/README.md

 # About
-Pipelines is a Keuss extension for building [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) processing graphs with ease while guaranteeing atomicity in the processing: whatever happens at the processing of an element, the element is guaranteed to be in either the source or in the destination queue; never in both, never in none.
+Pipelines is a Keuss extension for building [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) processing graphs with ease while guaranteeing atomicity in the processing: whatever happens at the processing of an element, the element is guaranteed to be in either the source or i the destination queue; never in both, never in none.

-Keuss pipelines are build upon Keuss Queues with *pipeline* capacity, which means Pipelines inherit all their advantages in terms of HA, durability and performance.
+Keuss pipelines are build upon Keuss Queues with *pipeline* capacity, which means Pipeliens inherit all their advantges in terms of HA, durability and performance.
 So far, Keuss offers only one Queue backend with pipeline capacity, `pl-mongo`

 Queues are linked together with processing units named *Processors*, which glue together a source queue with zero or more destination queues.
-Each processor encapsulates a loop that could be described -in its simplest form- as follows:
+Each processor encapsulates a loop that could be described -in its simplet form- as follows:

 ```